ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

             "title"  : 1.2,
             "lyrics" : 1.2,
             "chords" : 1.2,
+            "diagramchords" : 1.2,
             "grid"   : 1.2,
             "tab"    : 1.0,
             "toc"    : 1.4,
             "empty"  : 1.0,
         },

+`lyrics` controls the spacing between songlines (chords + lyrics).

+`chords` controls the spacing between chords and lyrics in songlines.

+`diagramchords` controls the spacing between the chordname and the diagram in chord diagrams.

-Note: By setting the spacing for `empty` to a small value, you get fine-grained control over the spacing between the various parts of the song.
+By setting the spacing for `empty` to a small value, you get fine-grained control over the spacing between the various parts of the song.

 ## Labels